adamcath/haute-codeture/haute-codeture.md

 ##### Rationale

-There's this loophole in Java, and most mainstream statically typed languages (this one doesn't really apply to dynamic languages).
+There's this loophole in Java, and most mainstream statically typed languages.
 If you ask for a RayGun, you might get a RayGun&hellip;or you might get nothing.
 If you say you'll return a Ponycorn to your caller, you have to return a Ponycorn&hellip;or you can just go ahead and return a special value that *looks* like a Ponycorn, but, if your caller tries to use it, will crash her program.
 What the hell!
 It's like your boss saying "I'll give you your paycheck on Wednesday" and then muttering "or I might punch you in the face instead".
 What's the point of static typechecking if anything can either be what it claims to be, or a bomb that crashes your program?

 I'm referring, of course, to `null`: the "billion dollar mistake".
 Seriously, the guy who introduced `null` to object-oriented languages [calls it that]